pumanitro/todo-ai/README.md

 [ ] d&d nested elements should take these nested elements with drag (now it takes just the parent and child stays in the same position strangely when dragging)

+[ ] numbers in task name should be highlighted as links, when you click on it on mobile, then you should call it

 ## ✨ Key Features